kjkubik/stock-analysis/README.md

  Process multiple stocks to find the volume and return of each and report the results.

 module4: formatAllStocksAnalysis()
- Use VBA to format the "All Stocks Analysis" (reuse is possible)
+ Use VBA to format the "All Stocks Analysis" (reuse is possible).

 module5 ClearWorksheet()
- Subroutine created to clear any spreadsheet (reuse is possible)
+ Create subroutine to clear any spreadsheet (reuse is possible).

 module6: AllStocksAnalysisRefactored()
- Refactoring completed with instructions given (adding arrays to store and report)
+ Refactor by adding arrays to store and report volume and returns.

 module7: AllStocksAnalysisRefactorAgain()
+ Refactor based on understanding of processing and how performance can be improved by tweeking the code just a little more.
- Refactoring based on my own understanding of how processing occurs (As Sonic says,_"Faster, faster, faster, faster, faster.")
+ (As Sonic says,_"Faster, faster, faster, faster, faster.")

-*** Each sheet contains buttons to clear the worksheet and run the corresponding VBA code
 ```
-## _KEY TAKE AWAYS_
-### Within each module completing multiple stocks calculations, preformance analysis is completed.
-### It was clear that by utilizing arrays and variables, processing time is improved drastically.
-### And, nested for loops are expensive.

-1) Finding a single stock's total daily volume and return
-2) Finding the total daily volume and yearly return for multiple stocks
-3) Creating performance analysis on AllStocksAnalysis() and refactoring
-   code so that it runs as fast as it can.

 ## VBA Learnings Goals
 - Creating subroutings (aka macros)
 - Knowing how to activate a worksheet
 - Understanding how to create headings